futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 10,
       "focus": "Mix & pre-master EP",
-      "explanation": "Polish each track until it gleams like obsidian under moonlight.", "goal": "All EP tracks in mix-ready state by day 300", "course_rec": {
+      "goal": "All EP tracks in mix-ready state by day 300", "course_rec": {
         "title": "Pre-Master Toolkit",